PSINGHZ/CplusplusPractice/README.md

 # PracticeWithCpp
-A collection of basic programs written in SYDE 121 to learn different aspects of C++
+A collection of basic programs written to learn different aspects of C++